-The PeJARD is a peer-reviewed, online, and open access journal that comes out in annual volumes.
-It is a not-for-profit publication, hence it does not charge access fees to readers nor publication fees to authors.
-Moreover, it publishes articles under the Creative Commons Attribution license (CC BY), giving authors copyright ownership of their own works while allowing the public free use and distribution of journal articles as long as the authors and the journal are properly credited.
+The PeJARD does not charge publication fees to authors or access fees to readers.
+It publishes articles under the Creative Commons Attribution (CC BY) license, giving authors copyright ownership of their own works while allowing the public free access and use of its articles as long as the authors and the Journal are properly credited.

-Applied researches on local problems and issues are not wanting in the country.
-However, the outputs are scattered in journals published independently by disciplinal associations or by individual colleges and universities, with their reach generally confined within these associations and institutions themselves.
-This situation does not lend itself towards the maximum dissemination and utilization of available applied research outputs.
-Neither does it facilitate inter-local and inter-disciplinal exchange among applied research practitioners, notwithstanding that local problems and issues often span geographical settings and disciplinal expertises.
+Applied researches focusing on local problems and issues are not wanting in the country.
+However, the outputs are scattered in journals published by disciplinal associations, agencies, or research institutions including the various colleges and universities nationwide.
+This situation hardly lends itself towards the maximum dissemination and exchange of applied research outputs, notwithstanding that problems and issues often span beyond geographical settings, disciplinal expertises and institutional capacities.

-The Philippine e-Journal for Applied Research and Development aims to address these limitations by offering a common, one-stop platform for applied researches from across disciplines and higher education institutions all over the archipelago.
-This goal is abetted immensely by the fact that the Journal is online and in open access mode, thus freely and fully accessible to all interested parties anytime and anywhere in the country.
-In addition, being purely electronic and non-commercial, the PeJARD sets no limit on the number of articles in its volumes, hence allowing for the publication of as many candidate materials.
+The Philippine e-Journal for Applied Research and Development aims to address this limitation by offering a common and readily accessible platform for applied research outputs from across disciplines, agencies, and research institutions all over the country.
+The Journal is online and open access, thus its contents are easily within reach for interested parties.
+In addition, being purely electronic and non-commercial, the PeJARD can accommodate more materials for publication as it has no limits on the number of articles in its volumes.

 Ultimately, the Journal intends to promote awareness, discussion, and utilization of evidence-based findings on local problems and issues, and in so doing contribute towards local and national development.